evandevon/frame_by_frame/README.md

 Getting started**

 - Open the app in Chrome (recommended) or another modern browser served over HTTPS.

 - Allow camera access when prompted.

 - Position your subject in front of the camera.

 **Capturing frames**

 -Click Capture (or press Space) to take a shot.

 -The frame appears in the filmstrip at the bottom.

--Adjust the FPS slider to control onion skin and playback speed.
+-Adjust the FPS slider to control onion skin and playback speed .
--Toggle Onion to see a ghost of the previous frame over the live view — useful for planning movement between shots.
+- Use Onion skinning forward and backward to see a ghost of the previous/latter frame(s) over the preview window — useful for planning movement between shots.

 **Reviewing and editing frames**